The Mere Means Objection

 Using as a Means

-For example, suppose a group of friends draw lots to determine which of them should perform some unpleasant chore.
-The person who draws the short straw was not thereby mistreated in any way: the bad (for him) outcome was the result of a fair process that treated him the same as everyone else in the group.
+For example, suppose a group of friends draw lots to determine who should perform some unpleasant chore.
+The person who draws the short straw is not thereby mistreated in any way: the bad (for him) outcome is the result of a fair process that treats him the same as everyone else in the group.
 In a similar way, utilitarianism counts everyone’s interests equally, even when it yields results that are better for some than for others.
 Since everyone is counted fully as ends in themselves, it’s not accurate to claim that utilitarianism treats anyone as a “mere means”.

 By contrast, utilitarianism does treat non-sentient things, like the environment, as having merely instrumental value.
 Environmental protection is immensely important, not for its own sake, but for the sake of people and other sentient beings.
 There is a big difference between how utilitarianism values the environment and how it values people, which is another way to see that the theory does not value people merely instrumentally.